neatio-net/neat-send/README.md

-# neatex-wallet
+# NeatSend

-Non-custodial Web 3.0 wallet that enables you to interact with Neatio Network.
+Web 3.0 wallet extension that enables you to interact with the Neatio Network.